Colorado Court Records

 - The personal information of abuse victims

-- All records feature financial information and property inventory of the parties
+- All records feature the parties' financial information and property inventory.

 - Selected marriage license information

-- Records of nolle pressed charges or cases
+- Records of nolle prosequi charges or cases.

 Persons seeking the aforementioned information may obtain them by requesting legal authorization in the form of a court order/subpoena.
 However, most requesters, including law enforcement agents or the subject of, or attorney to the subject(s) of the record of interest may have to prove the legal relevance of the record before obtaining a subpoena authorizing access to the record.